ranlonting/Library-Management-System/README.md

 4. Copy those file of library management system Database and Table folder's lms folder in This PC-> Local Disk(C:)->xampp->mysql->data

-5. Now you are live in: http://localhost/library management system/
+5. Now you are live in: http: //localhost/library management system/

 Team Member: